Hawkins03/blockchain-messageBoard/README.md

 I intend to mainly use this for my own research and just mess around with the idea of how one would create a blockchain network, and thus, create an anonomous message board using blockchain technology.

 ## How do I intnend to do this?
+### Django site:
+A website can designate a particular directory on their site to use as a chatroom node (including just the node as a site) and anybody looking to connect can open up another directory /asdf (note, asdf can be whatever they want so long as it is unique (I think, I'm working on it)) Joining a node and giving it the node of another network will allow it to join the network, update its database of other users, and in addition, add itself to other databases.
+(Note, it will either collect or generate a private key and public key for each user)

 ### Per node
 A node will be implimented using a django interface, html, css and javascript.
 The backend will be made using python3.9
-- To join a network, a node will send a GET request to /node/join/ (configure a firewall if you want to host anything public - look it up, and then don't host anything public).
+- To join a network, a node will send a GET request to /user/join/ (configure a firewall if you want to host anything public - look it up, and then don't host anything public).
-- If a node creates a new blockchain it will send a POST request to /node/request with the public key and network id as addons
+- If a node creates a new blockchain it will send a POST request to /user/request with the public key and network id as addons
 - If a node wants to get a blockchain from a node, it'll send a GET request to /node/request.

 ### Per block